The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Algorithmic Scheme

-An \gls{MNE} for $G$ may not be an \gls{MNE} for one of its \glspl{PAG} as the latter can introduce a destabilizing strategy for $i$ in the associated approximation $\XTildeSetofi$, \ie, a strategy that does not belong to $\clconvi$ but prevents the existence of that equilibrium in $\tilde G$.
-This issue is even more accentuated when $\XSetofi$ is unbounded or uncountable, as an \gls{MNE} to the original game may not exist.
+An \gls{MNE} for $G$ may not be an \gls{MNE} for one of its \glspl{PAG} as the latter can introduce a destabilizing strategy for $i$ in the associated approximation $\XTildeSetofi$, \ie, a strategy that does not belong to $\convi$ but prevents the existence of that equilibrium in $\tilde G$.
+This issue is critical when $\XSetofi$ is unbounded or uncountable, as an \gls{MNE} to the original game may not exist.